FChannel0/FChannel-Server/README.md

  returns Actor

- - board is the abbreviated name such as `g`
+ - `board` is the abbreviated name such as `g`

- - prefName is the fully readable name such as `Technology`
+ - `prefName` is the fully readable name such as `Technology`

- - summary is a summary of the board
+ - `summary` is a summary of the board

- - authReq is an array string of required privileges to post on the board, default is: `[]string{"captcha","email","passphrase"}`
+ - `authReq` is an array string of required privileges to post on the board, default is: `[]string{"captcha","email","passphrase"}`

- - restricted is bool, true is blue board, false is red board
+ - `restricted` is bool. `true` is blue board, `false` is red board

 ## Server Update

- Check the git repo for latest commits.
+ Check the git repo for the latest commits.
 If there are commits you want to update to, pull and restart instance.

 ## Networking

 ### NGINX Template

-Use certbot to setup ssl
+Use [Certbot](https://github.com/certbot/certbot), (or your tool of choice) to setup SSL.

 ```
 server {